rbisdorff/Digraph3/docSphinx/tutorial.rst

    Visualizing an election result

-In :numref:`tutorialLinearBallots` we notice that the *Condorcet* digraph from our example linear voting profile gives a linear order of the candidiates: ['a1', 'a3', 'a2], the same as given by the *Borda* scores (see :numref:`BordaScores`).
+In :numref:`tutorialLinearBallots` we notice that the *Condorcet* digraph from our example linear voting profile gives a linear order of the candidiates: ['a1', 'a3', 'a2], the same actually as given by the *Borda* scores (see :numref:`BordaScores`).
+This is by far not given in general.
 Usually, when aggregating linear ballots, there appear cyclic social preferences.

 Cyclic social preferences
 .........................